farhannuzul11/JBus-android/README.md

 This program is one of the requirements for fulfilling the Object Oriented Programming assignment of the Department of Computer Engineering, University of Indonesia.

 ## BACKGROUND
 This repository contains the source code for the JBus Android application.
 JBus serves as a comprehensive bus management and booking platform, enabling users to access bus schedules, make reservations, and manage their bus fleet.
 The Android app is a crucial component of the JBus ecosystem.

-## BACKGROUND
-This repository contains the source code for the JBus Android application.
-JBus serves as a comprehensive bus management and booking platform, enabling users to access bus schedules, make reservations, and manage their bus fleet.
-The Android app is a crucial component of the JBus ecosystem.